dsundquist/mitm/README.md

 * Make CA fields customizeable
 * Make leaf certificates customizeable
 * I started with rcgen, for cert generation, then found I wanted to use a OpenSSL/BoringSSL backend for pingora.
 Should we generate certs using OpenSSL?
-* Make a stub version, where it's not a proxy at all but a webserver
 * Do a full one-over on logging...
 Logging is inconsistent at the moment.
-* Probably should pass the ca around functions (currently is in the cache as just `ca`), right now it's being read from disk on every cert generation.
 * Remove unwraps and panics, in favor of returning Results<T,E>.
 * Create Tests <- CA validity for leaf certs, connect connector to listner?